 Panthers: McCaffrey's incredible season not all for naught

-Panthers: McCaffrey's incredible season not all for naughtSeattle Seahawks linebacker Cody Barton (57) chases Carolina Panthers running back Christian McCaffrey (22) during the first half of an NFL football game in Charlotte, N.C., Sunday, Dec.
+Seahawks Panthers FootballSeattle Seahawks head coach Pete Carroll hugs Carolina Panthers running back Christian McCaffrey (22) following an NFL football game in Charlotte, N.C., Sunday, Dec.
 15, 2019.
 (AP Photo/Brian Blanco)

 McCaffrey became the first NFL player this season — and the first Panthers player ever — to gain 2,000 yards from scrimmage, but the Panthers lost 30-24 to the Seattle Seahawks on Sunday to fall to 5-9 on the season.